-First, staff recognizes this code section applies to cultivation and that this is retail.
-However, whether grown or smoked or opened or packaged, Marijuana can produce an aroma.
-Therefore, odor is a concern, and it appears prudent to condition a moderate level of odor control, but recognize absolute elimination may not be feasible, practical, or necessary depending upon surrounding land use.
+Therefore, odor is a concern, and while it may appear, from code, that no odor can be detected, it also reads that a local government can address odor as it sees fit for the location.
+Taking both of these into account, it appears prudent to condition a high level of odor control, but recognize absolute elimination may not be feasible, practical, or necessary depending upon surrounding land use.